 Across their partner schools there are many Subject Experts, Specialist Leaders of Education, Advanced Skills Teachers, Trained Coaches, Mentors and Outstanding Leaders to support and guide trainees through their first year in teaching.

-Cockburn School is a strategic partner of Leeds Trinity SCITT (Ofsted - Good 2022) and Lead School for Art & Design, Music, Dance and Drama PGCE training and has been responsible for leading the in-school provision for a number of trainee art/performing arts teachers since 2014.
+The Cockburn MAT is a strategic partner of Leeds Trinity SCITT (Ofsted - Good 2022) and Lead School for Art & Design, Music, Dance and Drama PGCE training and has been responsible for leading the in-school provision for a number of trainee art/performing arts teachers since 2014.
 Cockburn John Charles Academy is a host school for Leeds SCITT trainees.

 School Centred Initial Teacher Training courses are ideal for any graduate who wishes to complete their teacher training within a school environment.
 As all Trinity SCITT courses are led by local active teaching professionals, trainees can expect to receive a high level of training and support from both inside and outside the classroom.
 That’s why if trainees are passionate about working within a teaching environment and eager to develop confidence and understanding as a teacher, a School Centred Initial Teacher Training course is a fantastic choice for them.